Owner: @Thomas Lavaur

 Overview

-- Reward Derivation (End of Session N+1): Nodes compute each validator’s reward based on validated activity messages and the different service reward policies.
+- Service Reward Derivation (End of Session N+1): Nodes compute each validator’s reward based on validated activity messages and the different service reward policies.

 Core Properties:

-- Rewards are distributed to the
+- Service rewards are distributed to the

 zk_id